 How do I submit a project proposal?

-Please ensure that you read this FAQ before completing your proposal.
+Please ensure that you read these FAQs before completing your proposal.

 A check will be made once all applications have been received to ensure that the home institution is content for the project(s) to go forward to the shortlisting stage.